Please Visit Our

 Cohort Foundation to Build Scholarly Community

-The ETEC specialty has been designed to encourage intellectual excellence and participation in a scholarly community.
+The LTEC specialty has been designed to encourage intellectual excellence and participation in a scholarly community.
 Initial required seminar courses are completed within a cohort system where students entering at the same time take these seminars together to build support and professional community.
 Students intern with faculty on research projects and college teaching.
-The ETEC department has made a serious commitment to retention and completion to degree for all entering ETEC doctoral students by creating a supportive and collegial learning environment.
+The LTEC department has made a serious commitment to retention and completion to degree for all entering LTEC doctoral students by creating a supportive and collegial learning environment.

 Doctoral students are also involved in the departmental student and alumni organization, the AECT-HI.
 In addition, each doctoral student is invited to participate in the College of Education Doctoral Student Association (COEDSA), an organization whose purpose it is to provide professional development, collegial support among students, and the development of a doctoral student "voice" and presence within the College.